Comprehensive

 Foreign students wishing to study in South Africa and who wish to apply for membership in order to get a visa, are not eligible for membership of the Scheme.

-No. Contributions are not based on monthly salary bands.
-Depending on the selected benefit option, all adult members pay the same monthly contribution.
+No. All our benefit options provide significantly more coverage than the basic cover that are provided on some of the income-based options in the market.
+Genesis contributions are therefore not based on monthly salary bands and, depending on the selected benefit option, all adult members pay the same monthly contribution.

 No. Genesis is a medical scheme registered during May 1995 in terms of the Medical Schemes Act.